Two-Dimensional Quantization for Geometry-Aware Audio Coding: More Ablation Studies

 \textbf{Gradient propagation.} We conducted an ablation study to investigate different strategies for propagating gradients through the quantization step.
 Specifically, we compared the straight-through estimator (STE), a rotation-based gradient trick, and several additional variations designed to stabilize training and improve codebook usage.
 Our experiments consistently showed that while alternative gradient tricks can introduce diversity, they often lead to unstable training dynamics or degraded performance.
 In contrast, the STE provided the most reliable optimization behavior, yielding stable convergence.
 This suggests that despite its simplicity, STE remains the most effective choice for gradient propagation in our framework.

-\textbf{Gird packing efficiency.} Packing efficiency measures how densely quantization cells can tile the 2-D embedding space.
-Higher packing efficiency means that a larger fraction of the space is actually covered by usable cells, producing more uniform latent-space coverage and reducing quantization error for a fixed number of levels.
-Rhombic tiling provides higher packing efficiency than rectangular grids because its oblique basis yields a more isotropic, space-filling partition with less directional bias.
-While hexagonal cells are optimal for circle packing, they are less aligned with linear projection quantizers; rhombic grids better match the latent feature distribution, improving space utilization and reducing quantization distortion.
-This leads directly to the observed improvements in PESQ and STOI.
+\textbf{Gird packing efficiency.} Packing efficiency measures how densely quantization cells tile the 2-D embedding space.
+Higher packing efficiency implies that a larger fraction of the space is covered by effective cells, leading to more uniform latent-space coverage and reduced quantization error for a fixed number of levels.

+Rhombic tiling achieves higher packing efficiency than rectangular grids due to its oblique basis, which induces a more isotropic and space-filling partition with reduced directional bias.
+While hexagonal lattices are optimal for circle packing, they are less naturally aligned with linear projection-based quantizers.
+In contrast, rhombic grids better match the structure of the learned latent distribution, resulting in improved space utilization and lower quantization distortion.
+This is consistent with the observed gains in PESQ and STOI.

+The advantage of the rhombic grid can also be understood through a geometric analysis of lattice spacing.
+Packing efficiency is closely related to the distance between neighboring quantization points, which determines local quantization error.
+For a fixed number of levels within a bounded region, the rhombic lattice yields a more compact and isotropic arrangement of points: the average distance between neighbors is smaller than in rectangular grids and more uniformly distributed than in our hexagonal construction.